Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Soil pollution is mainly governed by the Federal Act on the Protection of the Environment and the Federal Ordinance on Contaminated Sites.

 As a core principle, the ‘polluter pays’ principle governs liability for soil pollution.
-The Federal Act on the Protection of the Environment provides for the following rules.
-In the first instance, the person responsible bears the costs of the measures required to investigate, monitor and remediate polluted sites.
+In line with the polluter pays principle, the Federal Act on the Protection of the Environment provides for the following rules on the final allocation of investigation, monitoring and remediation costs (regarding possible cost advances see below).
+Generally, the persons responsible bear the costs of the measures required to investigate, monitor and remediate polluted sites.
 If two or more persons are responsible, they bear the costs according to their share of the responsibility.
 The first to bear the costs is the person that caused the measures to be needed through its conduct.
 Anyone responsible simply as the proprietor of the site does not bear any costs if, by exercising the required care, it could not have had any knowledge of the pollution.
 The public authority concerned bears the share of the costs of responsible parties that cannot be identified or are unable to pay.

 The authority issues a ruling on the allocation of costs if any person responsible so requests or if the authority is carrying out the measures itself.
 Such a ruling is subject to appeal.